GaetanoCarlucci/CPULoadGenerator/README.rst

 - psutil
 - twisted

-To get started, first install the virtualenv, then create and activate a Python virtualenv in the project root directory:
+To get started, first install Virtualenv, then create and activate a Python virtualenv in the project root directory:

 .. code:: bash